-Joe Taylor, 1924 - 2003, 79, was the longtime farm manager for Clarence Gaines and his son John, first raising Standardbreds and then Thoroughbreds at Gainesway Farm in Lexington.
-The association, which began in 1950, ended May 10, 1990, not long after John Gaines sold Gainesway to Graham Beck.
+Joe Taylor, 1924 - 2003, was the longtime farm manager for Clarence Gaines and his son John, first raising Standardbreds and then Thoroughbreds at Gainesway Farm in Lexington.
+The association began in 1950 and ran through 1990.
+Not long after, John Gaines sold Gainesway to Graham Beck.
 During his tenure, Taylor was president of the Kentucky Thoroughbred Farm Managers Club and was named the 1975 farm manager of the year.

-Daddy Joe's bar and grill was made in remembrance of his name
+Daddy Joe's Bar & Grill was established in remembrance of his name.

 “We grew up running around Gainesway Farm with my dad, and he basically mentored us,” Mark Taylor, the Vice President of Marketing and Public Sales Operations, said.
 “My dad was a workaholic.
 He was obsessed with horses and that rubbed off.”